We don't want this to happen to you. Wearing eye protection* is mandatory in the SCOV Woodshop!

 Placards attached to a machine by the manufacturer.

-Eye Protection The wearing of eye protection (safety glasses with side shields, goggles or face shield) in the shop is mandatory.
+The wearing of eye protection (safety glasses with side shields, goggles or face shield) in the shop is mandatory.
 This applies to everyone in the shop whether they are operating a machine or not.
 A face shield must be worn while operating a lathe.
 Click here to learn more about eye protection for woodworkers.

 Breathing Protection Members are encouraged to consider using respirators in the shop while using finishes and solvents having toxic fumes.
 Use the spray booth whenever possible.
 Also, some woods are toxic and consideration should be given to using respirators, dust masks and other protective equipment as appropriate.
 Click here for information on wood toxicity.
 When using a hand sander, be considerate of others in the shop and connect the sander to a shop vac whenever possible.